 Who is eligible for the Child Disability Assistance Payment?

-You will not be eligible for the annual carer supplement payment if you only have a Carer Allowance Health Care Card.
+You will not be eligible for the annual carer supplement payment if you only have a Carer Allowance Health Care Card and are not paid the Carer Allowance.

 To find out more, visit the Services Australia website or call 132 717.